-The new government aims to improve welfare arrangements, and strengthen measures to tackle increasing inequality and especially child poverty.
+The present government aims to strengthen measures aimed at improving social inclusion and decreasing inequality and child poverty in particular.
 A temporary benefit supplement has been introduced for families with children that are affected by the upper cap on total support or receive the "integration" benefit.
-Moreover, a budget increase for municipalities and regions to fund various welfare and educational programs has been announced.
+Moreover, the government has decided to increase municipality and regional funds for various welfare and educational programs.